benjamincharity/angular-keypad/README.md

         this.numbers = '';
     }

-    // I will be called when the backspace PnP button is clicked and
+    // I will be called when the backspace button is clicked and the numbers
-    // the numbers model is empty
+    // model is empty
     backspaceWhenEmpty() {
-        console.log('Backspace clicked, but no more numbers exist!');
+        console.log('Backspace clicked, but "vm.numbers" is empty!');
     }

 }